LucasBrunengo/Python-for-Data-Science/README.md

       - Write a function `celsius_to_fahrenheit(celsius)` that converts Celsius to Fahrenheit.
       - Print the converted temperature for 22ºC, 46ºC, 51ºC, and 76ºC.

+* Description: Create a function that converts Celsius into Fahrenheit.

+* Input: Different Celsius values (22ºC, 46ºC, 51ºC, and 76ºC).

 * Output:

 ![Temperature Converter Output](Screenshots/Session_2_Ex4_Temperature_converter.png)